What's in this page

 One of the cornerstones of security is visibility: knowing what’s going on across the services and platforms that you rely on and making sure we capture events with security implications.
 Latacora has many visibility tools and capabilities, but the SIEM is the centerpiece of the detection and response story.

-While SIEMs are usually associated with larger organizations, we believe that’s mainly due to two reasons.
-Firstly, security tools are often expensive, require expertise to deploy and operate, and often have sales cycles that are a poor fit for small organizations.
-Secondly, organizations tend to delay this until they find out they’re unprepared for an incident the hard way.
-We don’t think those reasons are intrinsic to the problem space, and the capability makes sense for organizations of any size.
+While SIEMs are usually only deployed at larger and more mature organizations, we believe that’s mainly due to two reasons.
+Firstly, most security tools are expensive, require expertise to deploy and operate, and often have sales cycles that are a poor fit for small organizations.
+Secondly, organizations tend to delay this until they find out the hard way they’re unprepared for an incident.
+We don’t think those reasons are intrinsic to the problem space, so we designed our programs to address them.

 After extensive evaluation, this iteration of Latacora SIEM is built on top of the Panther platform.
 Panther is a mature, scalable, and commercially available SIEM that uses Snowflake as a backing store.
 Like most Latacora tooling, your Panther instance is single-tenant and not shared with other clients.
 All of this is done so we can provide you with excellent capabilities now while making future handoffs from Latacora to clients as smooth as possible.